ywamsendai/ywamsendai-wiki/docs/finances.md

 Of course, if you move into an apartment with another team member, this will cut these costs substantially.
 But this will depend on availability.
 We will be in touch with you about options before arrival.

-## Community Fee
+## Team Member Fee

 As each team member is financially supported in order to live in Japan, most team member's needs are met.
-Though this is the case, YWAM Sendai has expenses as a community that are not initially met as YWAM Sendai does not have regular set income.
-In order to meet these needs, we ask that each team member pays a monthly Community Fee.
+Though this is the case, YWAM Sendai has expenses as a community that are not met as YWAM Sendai does not have regular set income.
+In order to meet these needs, we ask that each team member pay a monthly Team Member Fee.

-Currently, this Community Fee is set to **7% of a team member's income**.
-This means the actual amount will fluctuate month-to-month depending on one's financial support.
+Currently, this is set to around **7% of a team member's income**.
+So the actual amount will fluctuate month-to-month depending on one's financial support.

 The following are ways in which this money is used: